Mysuru

 Monsoon rain can interrupt outdoor activities.

-How to reach Mysuru
+How to Reach Mysuru

-Intercity connectivity
+Intercity connectivity and travel options

 Mysuru has rail links and highway access; nearest major airport is Bengaluru (Mysuru airport has limited flights).